AdobeDocs/experience-manager-65.en/help/sites-deploying/rdbms-support-in-aem.md

 It consists of a Java API that is based on the Mongo Java API.
 An implementation of a BlobStore API is also provided.
 By default, blobs are stored in the database.

-For more information on the implementation details, please see the [RDBDocumentStore](https://jackrabbit.apache.org/oak/docs/apidocs/org/apache/jackrabbit/oak/plugins/document/rdb/RDBDocumentStore.html) and [RDBBlobStore](https://jackrabbit.apache.org/oak/docs/apidocs/org/apache/jackrabbit/oak/plugins/document/rdb/RDBBlobStore.html) documentation.
+For more information on the implementation details, see the [RDBDocumentStore](https://jackrabbit.apache.org/oak/docs/apidocs/org/apache/jackrabbit/oak/plugins/document/rdb/RDBDocumentStore.html) and [RDBBlobStore](https://jackrabbit.apache.org/oak/docs/apidocs/org/apache/jackrabbit/oak/plugins/document/rdb/RDBBlobStore.html) documentation.

 >[!NOTE]
 >